liloman/awesome/README.md

    `ps`, it looks at the list of awesome clients and at the list of connected clients with `xwininfo`.
 Seems reliable.

- - I use a light transparency effect to tell if a window has the focus or not.
-It needs a composite manager.

- - I use a Python script `bin/build-wallpaper` to build the wallpaper to be displayed.
-There is a random selection and it works with multihead setup.
-It seems that classic tools are now able to change the wallpaper per screen and therefore, the script may seem a bit useless but I keep it.

- - I am using `xautolock` + `i3lock` as a screensaver.
-Nothing fancy but I reuse the wallpaper built above.
-A notification is sent 10 seconds before starting.

  - In `rc/apparance.lua`, you may be interested by the way I configure GTK2 and GTK3 to have an unified look.
 It works and it does not need `gnome-control-center`.

- - I have rebuilt my own implementation of the Quake console in `lib/quake.lua`.
-The common ones didn't like when awesome was restarted.

  - I am using notifications when changing volume or brightness.
 I am also using notifications to change xrandr setup.
 This is pretty